The Summerall Guards: Front guide

 The front guide is responsible for directing the platoon's forward movement during performances and especially during marching parades.
 He is responsible for setting the unit's signature slow, high-step pace and is one of the tallest members of the platoon.

 He wears no cross webbing or cartridge box on his dress uniform.
 He wears an officer's maroon sash and feather plume in his shako.

 Rear guide

 The rear guide is the front guide's counterpart and mirrors all of his movements during a performance.
 He is responsible for directing the platoon's movement during certain segments of The Citadel Series and is usually one of the shortest members of the platoon.

 He wears no cross webbing or cartridge box on his dress uniform.
 He wears an officer's maroon sash and feather plume in his shako.

+Battalion representatives

+The battalion representatives are responsible for leading stations during BVA training, ensuring accountability of all aspirants, and generally representing their battalions.
+These positions are voted into their position by all aspirants in the battalion and retain the position if they are selected for the Summerall Guards.
+Some battalion representatives are known by a unique name, reflecting the battalion's traditions.